microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-luis.md

 * "How is the weather"
 * "Weather please"
-* "Cancel everything"
+* "Can you help me"
-* "Not sure what I can do"
+* "Cancel please"

 ![](../media/tutorial-weatherbot/07/luis-wired-up.png)